vinibaggio/blog/content/blog/food/2019-11-16-beans-recipe/index.md

 description: "Instant-pot cooked beans, brazilian-inspired.
 Vegan by design."
 ---

 This recipe is my interpretation of brazilian beans with some added smoke via peppers.
-I also add a bit more flavor than tradicional brazilian beans via some extra veggies.
+I also add a bit more flavor than traditional brazilian beans via some extra veggies.
 I use an Instant Pot, so the instructions are for it, but refer to your pressure cooker manual for dried beans.
 Anyway, let's go to the recipe!

 **Note 1:** my recipes usually have very little measurements (I rarely measure) and these are approximations.
 Tune it to your tasting.
 Pro-tip: do you measure often?
 Measure the ingredient and put it in your hands.
 That will give you a visual indication of what that amount of the ingredient looks like for the measurement you chose.

 **Note 2:** this recipe is vegan by design.
 Brazilian beans can be very porky but I actually prefer it this way.
-If you use good beans (I LOVE rancho gordo beans), they will shine through without distracting flavors.
+If you use good beans (I LOVE Rancho Gordo beans), they will shine through without distracting flavors.

 **Note 3:** Take your time on this one and you will be rewarded.